 VM-01

-The term “Index Credit Hedge Margin” means a margin capturing the risk of inefficiencies in the company’s hedging program supporting index credits.
+The term “index credit hedge margin” means a margin capturing the risk of inefficiencies in the company’s hedging program supporting index credits.
 This includes basis risk, persistency risk, and the risk associated with modeling decisions and simplifications.
 It also includes any uncertainty of costs associated with managing the hedging program and changes due to investment and management decisions.

-The term “Index Credit” means any interest credit, multiplier, factor, bonus, charge reduction, or other enhancement to policy values that is directly linked to one or more indices.
-Amounts credited to the policy resulting from a floor on an index account are included.
-An Index Credit may be positive or negative.
+The term “index credit” means any interest credit, multiplier, factor, bonus, charge reduction, or other enhancement to policy or contract values that is directly linked to one or more indices.
+Amounts credited to the policy or contract resulting from a floor on an index account are included.
+An index credit may be positive or negative.

-The term ‘Index Crediting Strategies” means the strategies defined in a contract to determine index credits for a contract.
+The term ‘index crediting strategies” means the strategies defined in a contract to determine index credits for a contract.
 For example, this may refer to underlying index, index parameters, date, timing, performance triggers, and other elements of the crediting method.

 VM-21 Section 4.A.4